WESTERN & CENTRAL PANAMA BIRDING TOUR: DETAILED ITINERARY

 Among the mammals we may encounter are Central American Agouti, White-nosed Coati and Mantled Howler Monkey.
 We will also stop at a small marsh where we will look for such aquatic birds as Black-bellied Whistling Duck, Anhinga, Rufescent Tiger-Heron, White-throated Crake, Purple Gallinule, Wattled Jacana and Green Kingfisher, while nearby open areas often hold Yellow-headed Caracara, Ruddy Ground-Dove, White-tipped Dove, Smooth-billed Ani, Red-crowned Woodpecker, Yellow-bellied Elaenia, Fork-tailed Flycatcher, Great Kiskadee, Social and Rusty-margined Flycatchers, Tropical Kingbird, Grey-breasted Martin, Mangrove and Southern Rough-winged Swallows, American Yellow Warbler, Variable Seedeater and the ubiquitous Great-tailed Grackle.
 A nocturnal foray near our lodge may yield Pauraque, Crested and Spectacled Owls, Chocó Screech-Owl, Lesser Nighthawk, Common and Great Potoos, or even the arboreal Kinkajou, though none are easy to find.

-Panama City & Canal Area: Day 4 After spending most of the day in the former Canal Zone we will return to Panama City in the evening and meet up with participants arriving for the main tour.
+Panama City & Canal Area: Day 4 After spending most of the day in the former Canal Zone we will return to Panama City by the early evening and meet up with participants arriving for the main tour.